 Are Zillow Leads Worth Paying for?
 Two real world examples

-Any experienced agent will tell you leads are only as “good” as the agents working them, regardless of what source the leads come from.
-You need a good system in place to convert Zillow leads into clients and clients into closed deals.
+Any experienced agent will tell you leads are only as “good” as the agent working them, regardless of what source the leads come from.
+That means you need a good system in place to convert Zillow leads into clients and clients into closed deals.

 If you have that, you can potentially accomplish a lot with Zillow Premier Agent.
 We’ll take a look at two real world examples of agents who successfully used Zillow.

-Baton Rouge realtor Darren James, one of Real Trend’s Top 250 Agents for 2015, told us that his team can attribute around 10% of their annual sales volume directly to Zillow Premier Agent.
+Baton Rouge realtor and Zillow Premier Agent Darren James, one of Real Trend’s Top 250 Agents for 2015, told us that his team can attribute around 10% of their annual sales volume directly to Premier Agent: